leveluptuts/gQuery/README.md

 # gQuery

 #### Not like jQuery.
-A different kind of GraphQL Client for Svelte Kit
+The easiest GraphQL Client for Svelte Kit

 A different thinking approach to GraphQL and Svelte with built in dev tools and a store first mentality.

 - Automatic Type Generation
 - Automatic store creation
 - Full SSR Support with ease
 - Focus on simplicity
+- Often imitated never duplicated

 Just write .graphql and go

 For all docs and usage see: https://gquery.leveluptutorials.com

 ```html
 <script context="module" lang="ts">